 So Claire found a solution with upholstery foam.
 By trimming upholstery foam down to a tapered cylindrical shape, Claire gives her pieces the support they need to survive lots of handling.
-In this Quick Tip, excerpted from the February 2018 issue of Ceramics Monthly, Claire gives you all of the details you need to make yourself some of these helpful homemade tools! –Jennifer Poellot Harnetty, editor.
+In this Quick Tip, excerpted from the Ceramics Monthly archive, Claire gives you all of the details you need to make yourself some of these helpful homemade tools! –Jennifer Poellot Harnetty, editor.

 Handbuilding with porcelain has many benefits and one well-known problem: it often warps.
 But don’t worry, there is a solution: upholstery foam supports.

 One of the things that really excited me when I started to work with porcelain was how lightweight my pieces could become.
 The desire to roll ever-thinner slabs for my cups also came with some issues.
 I make highly decorated and embellished surfaces, which are stamped, carved, incised, slip trailed, and sprigged.
 I was finding that it was almost impossible to work on the detail of the cups without distorting the shape.
 Working with them resting on a board was awkward and really uncomfortable for my neck.
 I needed to be able to pick them up and work with them in my hand, that way the design could flow organically.
 I wanted to be able to hold the cup in any position while incising the design with my craft knife.
 It is a common problem for hand builders when making cups or tumblers to keep them perfectly cylindrical.
 Compression can be added by going over the piece on the wheel, but this wasn’t an option for me due to the amount of surface decoration.